yazdipour/text-to-sql-seoss-t5/README.md

 To run it on Datasaur, change in configs/train.json the field 'model-name-or-path' to 'datasaur'

-To enable Foreign Keys Serialization, set in the same config file to "schema_serialization_with_foreign_keys" to true
+To enable Foreign Keys Serialization, set in the same config file to 'schema_serialization_with_foreign_keys' to true

-To enable Schema Augumentation, set in the same config file to "schema_serialization_with_db_description" to true
+To enable Schema Augumentation, set in the same config file to 'schema_serialization_with_db_description' to true

 ### Evaluation